JollyWizard/lazypic-js/Readme.md

 **LazyPic** approaches the impact of unpredictable image loading speed by managing the order in which the images are loaded from the browser side.

-JavaScript already has the facilities to trigger an image load problematically, and to respond to success and error cases.
+JavaScript already has the facilities to trigger an image load programatically, and to respond to success and error cases.
 HTML5 allows us to safely store meta-data in the HTML.
 Using these facilities, we store the URL in the page, but 'hide' it, until it is ready to be loaded.

 * Image locations are stored as HTML5 friendly *data-src* attributes.
 When it is time to load an image, the url is copied to the *src* tag, triggering the browser to load the image.